 - Blend thoroughly and store in a plastic container, use approximately 2 TBS per load.

-- Use vinegar in the rinse compartment as a rinse agent to help prevent residue.
+- Use vinegar in the rinse compartment as an agent to help prevent residue.

 - Try adding 2-3 drops essential oil.